BMFL OFFICIAL RULEBOOK 1.4

 The game is played by two teams of eight (8) players each.
 Each team may field a maximum of five (5) male players, and a minimum of three (3) female players each.
 Teams are allowed to pick up players from other teams, but will be penalized six (6) points for each added player.
 However, players may not be picked up for the playoffs.

-The length of the game is fifty (50) minutes, divided into two halves of twenty five (25) minutes each.
+The length of the game is forty-six (46) minutes, divided into two halves of twenty three (23) minutes each.
 Each team will be given three (3) time outs per game, lasting thirty (30) seconds each.
 The clock runs continuously in the first half, stopping only in the event of a team or official timeout.
 In the second half, the clock will stop with two minutes remaining (“two minute warning”).
 Inside two minutes in the second half, the clock will also stop upon: an incomplete pass, a player stepping out of bounds with possession of the football, a touchdown, change of possession, and certain penalties as outlined below, in the section entitled “Game Timing.”
 In the event that the score is tied at the end of the second half, the game will proceed as detailed below, in the section entitled “Overtime.”
 Each touchdown is worth six (6) points.
 Following any touchdown, the scoring team must attempt either a one (1) or two (2) point conversion.

 This is a non-contact league.
 Blocking and/or tackling of any type is illegal and shall be subject to penalty as outlined below, in the section entitled “Penalties.”